 Helix Mode will allow you to cut small holes to full depth quickly and efficiently, without having to do multiple passes.
 When in Helix Mode, the Spindle will continuously plunge in a spiral pattern going incrementally deeper until it reaches the full depth, perform one finish pass, then automatically retract.

 How to use

 The button to enable a Helix cut path will appear when you have an Inside cut on a shape that fits entirely inside Origin’s Corrective Circle.
 Helix Mode will work with any shape that fits inside the Corrective Circle.

 First, set your cut settings as you would for a normal cut, then set cut depth to your full desired depth.
-Ensure you have specified an Inside Cut.
+Select Inside Cut.

 Make sure you’ve selected the Helix Option and that the entire path fits inside the Corrective Circle.

 Use the Green Button to start your cut.
 The spindle will plunge and move automatically, then retract when it has finished cutting to the set depth.